HowToDoInJava

 }

-In above example, the remainder (%) and unary plus (+=) operators does not apply on Integer objects.
+In the above example, the remainder (%) and unary plus (+=) operators do not apply on Integer objects.
 The compiler automatically converts an Integer to an int at runtime by invoking the intValue() method.

 Autoboxing and unboxing lets developers write cleaner code, make it easier to read.